How Call in Studio Works / FAQ

 We also offer an auto-screen option, where callers are asked to record a brief message about the subject of their call.
 That message is transcribed to text using Google's speech-to-text engine and is entered to the call notes of the call.

-For instruction on inviting another user to screen your show, click here.
+For instruction on inviting another user to screen your show or meeting, click here.

 What Does the Host's Call Management Screen Look Like and How Does It Work?